JBCDC/vzome-sharing/_posts/2022-10-06-TeraktysCuboctahedron-09-36-02.md

 {% endcomment %}

-Thw cosmic dance of the radially equilateral cubotahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).
+The cosmic dance of the radially equilateral cuboctahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).

 A 3D design created in vZome.
 Use your mouse or touch to interact.